 INX Media: Chidambaram likely to be made main accused, five officers to be probed

-New Delhi, Aug 28: The Central Bureau of Investigation, which is questioning former union minister, P Chidambaram would also probe five other officers in connection with the INX Media case.
+New Delhi, Aug 28: The Central Bureau of Investigation (CBI), which is questioning former union minister, P Chidambaram would also probe five other officers in connection with the INX Media case.

 Chidambaram, who is in CBI custody currently is also likely to be made as the main accused in the case.
 The agency would also question five other officers, who were allegedly involved in the FIBP process, a CBI source informed OneIndia.